Yandex Cloud

 CREATE RESOURCE GROUP <resource_group_name> WITH (<parameter_1>, <parameter_2>, ...);

 When creating a resource group, just specify the value of the CPU_RATE_LIMIT or CPUSET parameter.
-For the other parameters, the default settings will be applied.
+The other parameters will be set to defaults.

 Assign a resource group to a roleAssign a resource group to a role